Entanglement structure for finite system under dual-unitary dynamics: Setup

-In the following section we shall provide results relating the entanglement dynamics with the mixing rate within the system, which is an important observation given that the definition of channel $\mathcal{M}_{+}$ leading to the matrix $M_{+}$ and its largest non-trivial eigenvalue $\lambda_1$ is in effect for an infinite temperature state at the thermodynamic limit.
+Having reviewed some of the previously known results, we are now in a position to make use of the metrics for ergodicity that we have defined so far.
+In the following section we shall provide results relating the entanglement dynamics with the mixing rate within the system.
+This is an important observation given that the definition of channel $\mathcal{M}_{+}$ which leads to the matrix $M_{+}$ and its largest non-trivial eigenvalue $\lambda_1$ is in effect for an infinite temperature state at the thermodynamic limit.
 Yet we find that it has a discernible effect on the dynamics of a finite system with an arbitrary initial state.
 It therefore indicates mixing rate to be a fundamental feature related to the system dynamics.